-Ownership Requirement Chief Executive Officer 5 times base salary Executive Vice President 3 times base salary Senior Vice President 2 times base salary Holding Requirements Individuals who have not achieved the specified period will be requir shares upon exercise of any stock of AZO. • Guidelines will no longer apply after an executive reaches age 62, in order to facilitate appropriate financial planning as retirement approaches.
+Ownership Requirement Chief Executive Officer 5 times base salary • Executive Vice President 3 times base salary Senior Vice President 2 times base salary Holding Requirements • Individuals who have not achieved the ownership requirement within the specified period be required to hold 50% of net after-tax shares upon exercise of any stock option, and may sell any shares of AZO.
+Guidelines will no longer apply after an executive reaches age 62, in order to facilitate appropriate financial planning as potential retirement approaches.
 The Compensation Committee may waive the guidelines for any other executive at its discretion.
-Ownership Definition Shares of stock directly owned; Unvested Shares acquired via the ia the Executive Stock Purchase Plan; and Vested stock options acquired via the AutoZone Stock Option Plan (based on the "in-the-money" value).
+Ownership Definition Shares of stock directly owned; • Unvested Shares acquired via the Executive S tock Purchase Plan; and • Vested stock options (based on the "in-the-money" value).